The Memphis economy has reached the moment of truth.

 As a result, there’s no time like the present to dream big dreams.
 Pursuing the same old industry anchors is risky if the ultimate aim is to transform Memphis into a strong competitive position for today’s talented workers – whose presence in turn attracts new jobs.

 In fact, if you want to predict our success in the future, throw away all the statistics and graphs.
 There’s only one indicator that we really need to watch – the percentage of Memphians who have college degrees.
 There’s no more accurate proxy for future success than this.

 Meanwhile, some people in local government believe that MemphisED aims too low in the number of new jobs it hopes to create in five years – 50,000.
-For one thing, that number is essentially what Memphis’ economy was generating 15 years ago, so it has a certain “back to the future” feel to it.
-Secondly, it’s not about the number of jobs but where the jobs are being created, because the success of our economic growth plans will be judged fundamentally on creation of jobs in sectors that pay higher wages and elevate our city to compete in the new economy.
+For one thing, that number is essentially what Memphis’ economy was generating 15 years ago, so it has a certain back to the future feel to it.
+Secondly, it’s not about the number of jobs but where the jobs are being created.
+The days of announcing the number of new jobs by including the jobs created by every new McDonald’s that opens in the region should end now, because the success of our economic growth plans will be judged fundamentally on creation of jobs in sectors that pay higher wages.

 Accomplishing the goals of MemphisED will not be easy, as similar economic development plans have proven in the past, most notably Memphis 2005, a forerunner of the current plan in its basic approach, many of its goals and the fund-raising of significant money to expand the programs and staff of the Memphis Regional Chamber.